TABurrows/taburrows.github.io/_docs/google-cloud/networks.md

 Projects can containe MULTIPLE VPCs (unless you creat an Org Policy that prevents this)

-New Projects start with an Auto-Mode VPC Network that has 1 Subnet in each Region
+New Projects start with an Auto-Mode VPC Network that has 1 Subnet in each Region.
+It is BEST PRACTICE to create a Custom-Mode Network and include Subnets only in the Regions which are necessary.